 One look at the Ice Maiden II tells you that it's not intended to be an adventure boot.

 But when we found ourselves bushwhacking through the woods in search of an elusive creek, they were up to the task.
 These boots don't have the support to be an all-day hiking boot, but for short jaunts, they work well, with surprisingly grippy treads.
 This model uses Columbia's Omni-Grip rubber sole, which stays soft in cold temperatures.
 And while slippery, wet rocks are a challenge, as they are for most boots, these performed acceptably in the traction test, earning an average score.
 Without deep lugs, this boot isn't a top choice for technical terrain.

 Ease of Use

 Getting in and out of the Ice Maiden II is surprisingly easy thanks to the nylon laces and webbing lace holders, which we like better than the typical eyelets.
 It is easy to pull the laces tight and to loosen them.

-The Ice Maiden is just $80, and one of the best values in this review.
+The Ice Maiden is the best value in this review.
 We struggle to find anything this boot won't do, even pushing it beyond its intended uses.
 It isn't the best at any one thing, but it is the best boot for the money.
 If you don't need a boot for the coldest conditions but want something that will keep you warm while you walk the dog, commute to work, or hang out at the ice bar, this is our top recommendation.